arnesson/cordova-plugin-firebase/README.md

 - {object} document - document object to set in collection.
 - {string} collection - name of top-level collection to set document in.
 - {boolean} timestamp (optional) - Add 'lastUpdate' variable in the document.
 Default ```false```.
-- {function} success - callback function to call on successfully setting the document.
+- {function} success (optional) - callback function to call on successfully setting the document.
-- {function} error - callback function which will be passed a {string} error message as an argument.
+- {function} error (optional) - callback function which will be passed a {string} error message as an argument.

 ```javascript
 var documentId = "my_doc";